Charles Lennox, 3rd Duke of Richmond: Career

-Richmond also advocated a policy of concession in Ireland, coining the phrase "a Union of Hearts" which remained in use long after his political lifetime.
+Richmond also advocated a policy of concession in regards to British policy towards Ireland, coining the phrase "a Union of Hearts" which remained in use long after his political lifetime.
 In 1779 Richmond brought forward a motion for retrenchment of the Civil List, and in 1780 he embodied in a Bill proposals for parliamentary reform, which included male suffrage, annual parliaments and equal electoral areas.
 In 1787, he was elected a member of the American Philosophical Society.

-Richmond joined the Second Rockingham ministry as Master-General of the Ordnance in March 1782; he was appointed a Knight of the Garter on 17 April 1782 and promoted to the rank of full General on 20 November 1782.
-He resigned as Master-General when the Fox–North coalition came to power in April 1783.
+Richmond joined the Second Rockingham ministry as Master-General of the Ordnance in March 1782; he was appointed a Knight of the Garter on 17 April 1782 and promoted to general on 20 November 1782.
+He resigned as Master-General of the Ordnance when the Fox–North coalition came to power in April 1783.

-In January 1784 he joined the First Pitt the Younger ministry as Master-General of the Ordnance; in this role he reformed the Department of State, introducing salaries for office holders, establishing a survey of the South Coast (which led to the formation of the Ordnance Survey) and introducing new artillery (leading to the formation of the Royal Horse Artillery).
-As Master-General, Richmond's operational headquarters was at the Royal Arsenal, Woolwich, where he oversaw the Royal Military Repository (established 1778) under its first Commandant, Sir William Congreve.
+In January 1784 he joined the first Pitt ministry, again serving as Master-General of the Ordnance; in this role he reformed the Department of State, introducing salaries for office holders, establishing a survey of the South Coast (which led to the formation of the Ordnance Survey) and introducing new artillery (leading to the formation of the Royal Horse Artillery).
+As Master-General of the Ordnance, Richmond's operational headquarters was at the Royal Arsenal in Woolwich, where he oversaw the Royal Military Repository (established 1778) under its first Commandant, Sir William Congreve.
 Richmond supervised Congreve's development of the Repository's artillery collection and his gunpowder experiments at the Royal Laboratory, including improvements in powder manufacture and the establishment of facilities at Portsmouth and Plymouth for powder recovery.

 In 1794, Richmond formally established the Corps of Royal Artillery Drivers by Royal Warrant to provide professional teams for field artillery, complementing his earlier formation of the Royal Horse Artillery and ending the reliance on civilian contractors for moving guns.
-He further commissioned London gunsmith Henry Nock to design and manufacture a new "Duke of Richmond's musket" to replace the traditional British army muskets.
+He further commissioned London gunsmith Henry Nock to design and manufacture a new "Duke of Richmond's musket" to replace the Brown Bess musket.
 The first practical example of using interchangeable parts, just as Nock succeeded in producing the weapon at scale Richmond lost his post as Master-General, ending the prospect of the weapon being adopted officially.
 However, similar designs continued to be associated with the Duke.

 By now developing strongly Tory persuasions, his alleged desertion of the Reform cause led to accusations of apostasy and an attack on him by Lord Lauderdale in 1792, which almost led to a duel.
 In November 1795, when Thomas Hardy and John Horne Tooke were charged with treason and cited his publications on reform in their defence, Richmond became perceived as a liability to HM Government and was dismissed in February 1795.